DevanshV/Duck-Hunt-Game/README.md

 ## Software and Tasks

+The game uses _multithreading_ to split various functionalities of the game.

+__Examples of tasks__
-The game uses _tasks_ to split various functionalities of the game.
-Some examples include a task that polls for the joystick input, while another task updates the scoreboard and other text on the screen.
+* Task that polls for the joystick input
+* Another task updates the scoreboard and other text on the screen.

 In addition, _semaphores_ were used to control access to variables that multiple tasks were dependent on.